CartoDB/cartodb/doc/API.md

 ## Other important stuff

-The CartoDB.js has many great features for you to use in your applications.
-Let’s take a look at the most important for your application development.
+CartoDB.js has many great features for you to use in your applications.
+Let’s take a look at some of the most important ones:

 ### Viz JSON support